maskedconquerorofcoding/ollama-windows-build-guide/README.md

 [![License](https://img.shields.io/badge/License-Apache_2.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

 ⚠️ WARNING: This guide modifies Ollama source code for learning/modding only.
 It may damage your system—backup data first.
 Not for hacking/blackhat use.
-Contact authorities if compromised.
+Contact authorities if compromised by someone else.
 Author not liable.​

 Prerequisites
-GitHub account sign in at github.com
+GitHub account sign in at https://github.com

-Ollama installed and updated ollama.com/download
+Ollama installed and updated https://ollama.com/download

 8GB+ RAM, decent CPU/GPU recommended